ArduPilot/ardupilot_wiki/plane/source/docs/automatic-flaps.rst

 Using Flaperons
 ===============

 You can also setup flaperons.
-Please see the separate :ref:`flaperon guide <guide-flaperons>` for details.
+Please see the separate :ref:`flaperon guide <flaperons-on-plane>` for details.